norwoodj/hashbash-backend-java/jscripts/README.md

 git clone https://github.com/norwoodj/jscripts.git .jscripts
 ```

-Then to use in a project you'd copy the `_jscripts-ctl.sh` script from this project into yours
+Then to use in a project you'd copy the `_jscripts-ctl` script from this project into yours
 and run:
 ```
-./_jscripts-ctl.sh install
+./_jscripts-ctl install
 ```

 _Note_: if you clone this project at a location other than the default, you will have to configure
 that location when running this script:

 ```
-./_jscripts-ctl.sh --jscripts /path/to/jscripts install
+./_jscripts-ctl --jscripts /path/to/jscripts install
 ```

 This will symlink the scripts and utilities files from the `jscripts` directory in this project